 Jakarta… well, we’d prefer to wrestle a Komodo Dragon than spend another night in Java’s unpleasant capital city, an overcrowded, chaotic, stinking, hot, muggy and deeply unpleasant city, crowded with poor living in rubbish dump slums alongside rampant pickpockets and a handful of mega rich living in bling.
 There are, however, a couple of modest attractions if you’re stuck there for a couple of days, some pretty good cuisine and many lovely people.

 Also known as Yogya, Jogjakarta and Jogja) is Java’s best town town, reasonably relaxed and good for Indonesian culture, museums, shows and batik shopping.
 The Kraton (palace) is the town’s biggest attraction – but that’s not saying much as it has no great statues, no special reliefs and no wonderful paintings so if you’re expecting lots of grandeur, don’t go there.

 The real draw for Yogyakarta is as a base to explore Central Java’s sights, volcanoes, tea plantations, the huge Hindu temple complex of Prambanan and spectacular Borobudur, the finest Buddhist monument in Southeast Asia.

 Sulawesi island, Tana Torajah

-Sulawesi island is not too difficult to get to and offers a lot – unique and bizarre indigenous customs (especially the funeral ceremonies), boat-shaped housing, lovely rural landscapes and excellent trekking.
+Sulawesi island is not too difficult to get to and offers a lot – unique and bizarre indigenous customs (especially the funeral ceremonies and strange burial sites), boat-shaped housing, lovely rural landscapes and excellent trekking.
 Sulawesi Pictures.